Recording

 2. Set the mixer controls so that the mic signal is routed into the computer for recording.

 • On input channel 1, where you connected the mic, keep the fader at unity gain, and engage (i.e., press down) the 1-2 button.
 This routes that input channel to the 1-2 bus outs (or sub outs, or group outs) in the mixer’s output section.
-You will notice that those are labled Analog In 1-2.
+You will notice that those are labeled Analog In 1-2.
 This means that the sound goes to those input channels on the MOTU Ultralite AVB audio interface in the rack.
 (Strangely, these are known as channels 5-6 in some programs, such as ocenaudio and Logic Pro.)

 • Note that the pan knob on input channel 1 should be all the way to the left.
 (This sends that the mic only into bus out 1.)